Morexkaygee/PROJECT-V4/attendance-system/README.md

 ## License

-This project is developed as a final year project for the Department of Electrical and Electronics Engineering, Federal University of Technology, Akure.
+This project is developed as a final year project for the Department of Information Technology , Federal University of Technology, Akure.